telerik/ajax-docs/api/server/Telerik.Web.UI/RibbonBarMenu.md

             	used when the item has Size = RibbonBarItemSize.Small or RibbonBarItemSize.Medium, when in Dual mode and all sizes in Clip mode and at the same time disabled.

+###  DisabledImageUrlLarge `String`

+Gets or sets the large image's URL of a certain item for disabled state.

+#### Remarks
+Use the DisabledImageUrlLarge property to specify a custom image that will be
+            	used when the item has Size = RibbonBarItemSize.Large and is disabled.

+###  ImageAltText `String`

+Gets or sets the rendered alt text of the item's image dom element.

+#### Remarks
+Use the property to set the alt text for the item's image element, when needed for accessibility.

+###  ImageRenderingMode `RibbonBarImageRenderingMode`

+Gets/sets the Image Rendering Mode, localy for the item.

+#### Remarks
+In case ImageRenderingMode is not explicitly set (meaning RibbonBar's ImageRenderingMode is Auto), it's considered as follows:
+            	    - If ImageUrl is set and ImageUrlLarge is not set - the mode is Clip;
+            	    - Any other case - Dual.

+###  ImageUrl `String`

+Gets or sets the small (or in Clip ImageRenderingMode both small and large) image's URL of a certain item.

+#### Remarks
+Use the ImageUrl property to specify a custom image that will be
+            	used when the item has Size = RibbonBarItemSize.Small or RibbonBarItemSize.Medium, when in Dual mode and all sizes in Clip mode.

 ###  ImageUrlLarge `String`

 Gets or sets the large image's URL of a certain item.